13 Safe and Natural Ways To Induce Labor at Home - Baby Chick

 5. Raspberry Leaf Tea

-Regularly drinking raspberry leaf tea can strengthen and tone your uterus and help those muscles in your uterus start to contract.28 You can get raspberry leaf tea at almost any grocery store or on Amazon.
+Regularly drinking raspberry leaf tea can help strengthen and tone the uterus, encouraging the uterine muscles to contract.28 You can get raspberry leaf tea at almost any grocery store or on Amazon.
 You can prepare it hot or make it iced to enjoy it year-round.
 And since it’s a uterine toner and strengthens your uterus, it’s also great to drink after having your baby.
 Bottoms up!

 Birds & Bees Teas - Red Raspberry Leaf Tea, Ripe & Ready Organic Third Trimester Tea to Prepare Your Body for Labor and Birth - 30 Servings, 3.5 oz